 Improve the Clarity of Your Communication with Your Staff

-Another key factor in how to become a better CEO is the word clarity.
+Another key factor in how to become a great CEO is the word clarity.
 Every single person in the company is looking for clarity on exactly what should I be doing?
 Rarely does this actually occur.
-There are many ways to get to clarity, but that’s a focus of a great CEO, to put in place those mechanisms to ensure that each of your direct reports has clarity on what they should be doing.
+There are many ways to get to clarity, but that’s a focus of a good CEO, to put in place those mechanisms to ensure that each of your direct reports has clarity on what they should be doing.
 Everyone below them and everyone below that should clearly understand what we’re here to be doing and how what are our key objectives and how we are going to measure ourselves against those objectives?
 Everybody wants that.
 And great CEOs provide that.

 Work on Aligning the Goals of Your Departments

 Related to clarity is alignment.
 Each department has its own set of goals, and they may be in conflict to some degree with others, but alignment helps the team understand what the company is here to be doing.
 It helps the team understand that they are part of a team and need to be working together.
 Even if individual objectives are slightly different for a team to perform, think about a team that’s rowing together for a team to perform that way.
 We need alignment on what we’re really trying to accomplish.
-One of the most important things a CEO can do to become a better CEO is to become great at talent acquisition and talent development.
+One of the most important things a chief executive officer can do to become a better CEO is to become great at talent acquisition and talent development.

-Improve Talent Acquisition and Talent Development
+Improve Talent Acquisition and Talent Development of Your Employees

 Whether it was easy-to-gather/hire your workforce or difficult, the point is that the company will succeed with the better talent that is brought in.
-Sometimes you can bring in very high-level talent, which is expensive.
+Sometimes you can bring in top / very high-level talent, which is expensive.
 And sometimes you can’t; you need to bring in, let’s call it, middle-level talent, either way.
 You need to focus on talent development.

 If you can’t afford to bring people at the highest level who cost the most, then you need to focus on talent development related to talent is the continual question.
 Is this person a keeper or not?
 No employee is perfect.
 And some employees are clearly people you want to keep in the company.
 Some are clearly the other end of the spectrum.
 And as we know, we don’t tend to have a fire as quickly as we should.